notqmail/notqmail.org/Comparisons.md

 1. In public
 2. As a team
 3. With consensus
-4. Following simple designs as qmail has taught us
+4. Following the simplest, most qmail-ish [[designs]] we can come up with

 …than it is for notqmail to deliver any particular feature on any particular timeline.
-Put another way, our _how_ is our _why_.
+Put another way, [our _how_ is our _why_](https://github.com/notqmail/notqmail/wiki/Trust).

 If s/qmail didn't exist, it would be harder to justify setting these priorities for notqmail.
 We're grateful for s/qmail (and its attendant tooling), and we believe both projects being active and distinct is mutually beneficial to everyone who's still financially and/or emotionally invested in the qmail ecosystem.